Qds11/ESD-Concert-Booking/README.md

 5) Any required environment variables such as API keys or credentials to configure the web application.
 These can be passed to the container using the -e option when running docker run.

+6) Import the sql files into your local database, this includes queue.sql, user.sql, concert.sql, ticketing.sql in the respective folders queue, concert, User, Ticket.

+6)Change dbURL in the yml file to your own database configuration

+## Requirements
+1) Have Docker and Docker Compose installed in your host system.

+2) A compatible host operating system that supports Docker, such as Linux, macOS, or Windows.

+3) Sufficient resources on the host system to run the container, including CPU, RAM, and storage.

+4) A network connection to access the container registry and to communicate with the web application.

+5) Any required environment variables such as API keys or credentials to configure the web application.
+These can be passed to the container using the -e option when running docker run.

+6) Import the sql files into your local database, this includes queue.sql, user.sql, concert.sql, ticketing.sql in the respective folders queue, concert, User, Ticket.

+6)Change dbURL in the yml file to your own database configuration

 ## Project setup
 1) Clone the GitHub repository using the git clone command.